Friturito/prestyler.css/README.md

 # Prestyler.css
-> A miniframework for a responsive font + Adaptative Box Sizing
+> A miniframework for a responsive-fonts

 ## What does it do?
 it's just a responsive-fonts miniframework with superpowers🦸.